qctrl/template/docs/index.md

 To turn your project docs into a website, first start by adding folders and Markdown files in the `docs/` directory.

-It is recommended to use the [Q-CTRL MkDocs Theme](https://github.com/qctrl/mkdocs-theme), which provides a highly opinionated, low configuration theme for making consistent Q-CTRL project documentation.
+It is strongly recommended to use the [Q-CTRL MkDocs Theme](https://github.com/qctrl/mkdocs-theme), which provides a highly opinionated, low configuration theme for making consistent Q-CTRL project documentation.
 For more information, see the [Q-CTRL MkDocs documentation](https://crispy-dollop-z25wl2k.pages.github.io/).

 ## Enabling GitHub Pages